SMA Publications

 The original question posed began with the assumption that there are common space terms used by different communities of space professionals.
 To address this, we began by first examining whether there is commonality or variation overall in the terminology that is used, and whether variation occurs as a function of our experts’ professional affiliations.

-- the most authoritative DOD documents defining the US national security space lexicon (DODD 3100.10, Space Policy, JP 1-02, Dictionary of Military and Associated Terms, and JP 3-14, Space Operations) frequently have been inconsistent over the past few decades.
+- the most authoritative DOW documents defining the US national security space lexicon (DOWD 3100.10, Space Policy, JP 1-02, Dictionary of Military and Associated Terms, and JP 3-14, Space Operations) frequently have been inconsistent over the past few decades.
 Even the definitions of the basic defense space missions have changed frequently.

 Ultimately, we cannot assume that everyone—even within a given sub-community working on space—is using the same set of definitions or has the same perspective on space issues given the segmentation inherent to the organization of the US space enterprise, as well as the variation in expertise, topical focus, and concerns of the diverse US space communities.8 This is problematic because it can impede the application of military doctrine, as implied by Sherry’s comments.
 Moreover, it can potentially hinder collaboration between the US and its prospective allied or commercial partners, leading to inefficiencies.